-Stop paying high prices for packages of fresh herbs at the grocery store when you can easily grow them at home.
+Stop paying high prices and wasting plastic for packages of fresh herbs at the grocery store when you can easily grow them at home.
 Stake out a small patch of ground in your backyard, plant a container garden or tend a few pots on your kitchen windowsill.

 Parsley is one of the most common herbs used in cooking.
-The two main types are curly and flat leaf parsley.
+The two main types are curly and flat-leaf parsley.
 Curly parsley is familiar as a garnish and has a very pronounced flavor when used in cooking.
 Flat leaf or Italian parsley has a subdued flavor and is used in sauces, salads and soup.

 Mint prefers moist soil and partial shade.
 However, once the plants are established little care is required to maintain this hardy herb.
 Mint will overtake your garden if left unattended so it is recommended to use mint as a container plant.

 Thyme is a pungent herb featured in meat and poultry recipes.
 It loves to live in your outdoor herb garden or in a container.
 You can use creeping thyme in your landscape beds as an alternative ground cover.

 Plant basil in rich potting soil and maintain a high level of moisture but don't overwater it.
 Start basil from seed in the kitchen or purchase a plant from the garden center.
 Harvest the leaves to promote abundant foliage.

 Rosemary is a fragrant, attractive addition to your landscape.
 Purchase low-growing or upright rosemary and place them indoor pots for cooking herbs.
 Creeping rosemary is also ideal as an aromatic ground cover.
 In the spring rosemary produces sweet-smelling, diminutive blue flowers that are quite attractive to bees.